WAOK: Expanded Band assignment

-On March 17, 1997 the FCC announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WAOK authorized to move from 1380 to 1650 kHz.
-A Construction Permit for the expanded band station was assigned the call letters WAZJ on March 23, 1998.
-However this station was never built, and its Construction Permit was cancelled on January 15, 2004.
+On March 17, 1997, the FCC announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WAOK authorized to move from 1380 to 1650 kHz.
+A construction permit for the expanded band station was assigned the callsign WAZJ on March 23, 1998.
+However this station was never built, and its construction permit was cancelled on January 15, 2004.